-Question: I have my house in the village Of UP.
+Question: I have my house in the village of UP.
 There is a construction of a road under (MPLAD Scheme) in front of my house which is my land.
 A few of my neighbours are threatening my family for the construction of a public road.
 I have the documents to prove that the government is illegally constructing that public road on my land.
 What should I do to stop this?

-Question from: Uttar Pradesh
+Asked from: Uttar Pradesh

 The government has no power to construct a public road over the property of a private person.
 However, the right to property is not a fundamental right but it is still a constitutional right.
 Therefore, the government cannot deprive a person from his property without due course of law.

 File a writ petition